-- Bulk removal of overburden (including previously placed rock) were removed by MPMC personnel via excavator and dozer. - Test pits were conducted to confirm that a minimum of 2 m of till was present beneath the embankment core.
-The test pits were located such that the existing soils found under the till core were not compromised.
-Bedrock was not encountered in any of the test pits. - To accommodate a drainage trench detail implemented in past raises a ditch approximately 1.0 m in depth and 2.0 m in width was excavated along the perimeter and the south embankments.
+- Bulk removal of overburden (including previously placed waste rock fill) by MPMC personnel and equipment. - Test pits were conducted to confirm that a minimum of 2 m of till was present beneath the embankment core.
+The test pits were located upstream and downstream of the core limits such that the existing soils found under the till core contact were not compromised.
+Bedrock was not encountered in any of the test pits. - To accommodate a drainage trench detail implemented in past raises, aligned along the toe of the dam, a ditch approximately 1.0 m in depth and 2.0 m in width was excavated along the perimeter and the south embankments downstream of the abutment core extensions.
 On the south embankment it was noted that a corrugated drainage pipe was present.
 The pipe was extended and placed at the base of the trench.
 No drainage pipe was noted on the perimeter embankment.
 The trench was than backfilled with filter material (Zone F). - Prior to placement of the drainage blanket the exposed native abutment material was proof-rolled with a 10 ton vibratory smooth drum compactor. - The drainage blanket was placed to the full extents of the embankment shell.
-The blanket consisted of 0.3 m thick lift of Zone F material overlayed by a 0.3 m thick of Zone T material.
+The blanket consisted of a 0.3 m thick lift of Zone F material overlain by a 0.3 m thickness of Zone T material.